dward2/BME547/Lectures/modules.md

 After the value of c and "Done" were printed, only then did the expected output from the `calculator.py` program be displayed.

+What happened?  `calculator.py` does not have any input statements.

-What happened?
-As always, the python interpreter started at the top of the `calculator.py` file.
+As always, the Python interpreter started at the top of the `calculator.py` file.
 The first statement it sees is `from first_module import addsubtract`.
 The Python interpreter then goes to `first_module.py` file and starts scanning from the top.
 It sees a variety of